ambitioninc/react-demo/README.md

 ## Building

-To build the static files:
+To rebuild the static files:
 ```shell
 npm run build
 ```